AustinNChristensen/Portfolio/src/pages/blogs/2019-06-16-first-post/index.md

 ---
 path: "/test-react-hoc"
 date: "2019-06-16"
-title: "How to Test React Higher Order Components (plus Redux)"
+title: "Testing React Higher Order Components with Enzyme (plus Redux)"
-tags: ["react", "redux", "tdd", "hoc", "javascript", "dev"]
+tags: ["react", "redux", "tdd", "hoc", "javascript", "enzyme"]
 excerpt: "How to TDD React HOC using Enzyme"
 ---
 When practicing proper Test Driven Development, it can be a major roadblock to realize that you don't know how to test code that you need to write.
 I ran into this problem myself and scoured Google and couldn't find any resources at all on the topic, so I decided to share what I learned on the way.